 After successfully completing the four courses, students will receive a post-professional certificate of completion.
 The credits may be applied to the Post Professional OTD program offered in the Jefferson College of Rehabilitation Sciences and may be used toward pre-certification training hours to qualify for the Certified Life Care Planner (CLCP) credential through the International Commission on Health Care Certification (ICHCC).
 The full scope of qualifications required of a professional to obtain the CLCP are detailed on the website of the ICHCC under Certifications.

-- Students are able to take JCRS 730, 731 and 732 in any order.
+- Students can take JCRS 730, 731, and 732 in any order.
 The final course (JCRS 733) must be taken after completing all three courses.

-- This Graduate Certificate is entirely on-line, and the majority of the work is asynchronous.
-JCRS 732 requires up to four on-line synchronous classes, as those course simulate litigation and court simulations.
-The day and time of course is decided at the beginning of the semester, with student input.
+- This Graduate Certificate is entirely online, and most work is asynchronous.
+JCRS 732 requires up to four online synchronous classes, as those courses simulate litigation and court simulations.
+The day and time of the course are decided at the beginning of the semester, with student input.

 - Upon completion, each student is awarded a graduate certificate in Life Care Planning.
-The graduate courses (total 12 credits) are stackable and are on a transcript.
-The transcript and the certification of completion of the program can be used to verify you have completed the pre-course requirement necessary to pursue the CLCP examination ICHCC.
-There are other eligibility requirements of ICHCC, please reference their website.
+The graduate courses (12 credits) are stackable and on a transcript.
+The transcript and the certification of program completion can be used to verify you have completed the pre-course requirement necessary to pursue the CLCP examination ICHCC.
+There are other eligibility requirements of ICHCC; please reference their website.

-- Throughout the program, a computer capable of video and running an up-to-date web browser, internet access, online meetings and power point presentations is necessary.
+- A computer capable of video and running an up-to-date web browser, internet access, online meetings, and PowerPoint presentations is necessary throughout the program.

 3 credits (Fall)